NORDIC LIGHTS LTD. SUPPLIER QUALITY MANUAL

 In today’s manufacturing environment, product that is found to be non-conforming at receiving, or during production, causes serious disruptions of the production and shipping schedules, resulting in high production costs.
 Even the best Receiving Inspection program cannot detect all defective material.
-We require suppliers to control the quality of material shipped to Herrmans Ltd., so that we do not need to inspect the product when it is received.
+In 2020 we started implementing automatic assembly cells which further creates a need for high quality components when we need to rely on machines doing the inspections.
+We require suppliers to control the quality of material shipped to Nordic Lights Ltd., so that we do not need to inspect the product when it is received.

 This manual describes our expectations for our suppliers in order to ensure that purchased material meets our requirements.

-This information applies to all suppliers who have interest in doing business with Herrmans Ltd. It also applies to any outsourced partners or subsidiaries.
+This information applies to all suppliers who have interest in doing business with Nordic Lights Ltd. It also applies to any outsourced partners or subsidiaries.

 1. WHO ARE WE?